previewme/nextjs-template/README.md

 5. Disable Automatic Analysis
 6. Update sonar-project.properties with the correct information for the project key and git repository

+### next.config.js
+1. Modify the basePath configuration to match the application.
+See [Base Path documentation](https://nextjs.org/docs/api-reference/next.config.js/basepath) for more.

 ### README.md

 1. Update the links to the badges